ikunetwork/WhitePaper/README.md

 * A `researchTarget` is submitted for Levodopa Trials - Cure Parkinson’s.
 The Alice Foundation submits an `RFP` for the `researchTarget` of which the IN accepts and an associated `RSTCrowdsale` commences.
 The `RSTCrowdsale` is successful and the associated `RST[x]` sub-network Levodopa Trials - Cure Parkinson’s is created. \[y%\] of the total contributed IKU tokens are burned from the IKU Network Reserve pool and `RST[x]` are distributed to `IKU` Token holders pro-rata based on IKU holdings.

 * Let’s say Bob contributed 500 ETH tokens to `RST[x]` sub-network Levodopa Trials - Cure Parkinson’s.
 The Alice Foundation receives all 500 ETH tokens of which they can exchange for fiat.
 The Alice Foundation’s ETH and/or IKU Tokens are not burned, but rather [y%] of the total contributed ETH equivalent in IKU are burned from the IKU Reserve pool.
-The same [y%] of the `RST[x]` pool is transferred back to all funders who registered their nodes at the time of funding, pro-rata based on IKU holdings.
+The same [y%] of the `RST[x]` pool is transferred back to all funders who registered their bandwidth at the time of funding, pro-rata based on IKU holdings.
 Thus Bob receives a piece of that [y%] in addition to 500 (ETH : `RST[X]`) ratio.

 ### The `RST[x]` `permissionlessLicense`